Zhengjun-Yan/ETLFire/README.md

 IEEE Transactions on Image Processing, 2026

 Status: Under review.
-Code will be released upon acceptance.
+Code will be provided upon request.

 ## 1. Datasets
 This repository does **not** redistribute the original datasets.
 Please download them from the official sources below.